 There are some basics everyone should know about how to handle electrical devices safely.
-One basic rule that is important to remember is that water and electricity don’t mix – even damp hands should be avoided when handling electrical cords and contacting outlets.
+Test before you touch is one basic rule, whilst also remembering that water and electricity don’t mix – even damp hands should be avoided when handling electrical cords and contacting outlets.
 Some other general electrical safety reminders include:

 - Extension cords should only be used as a temporary solution, not as a permanent outlet

 - Make sure all electrical cords are plugged in completely- a loose fit can be a hazard

 - Unplug devices at the outlet, not by pulling on the cord

 - Never try to repair a cord or outlet yourself

 - Turn off light switches before changing light bulbs